getmeapencil/ignou/bcsl032.md

 ```

-14. **Write a C++ program to create a `Matrix` class.
+**12. Write a C++ program to create a `Matrix` class.
 Define a constructor to create a 3 x 3 matrix.
 Define a method to display the sum of diagonal elements of the matrix.**

 ```c++
 #include <iostream>